Feb 24, 2025

 eHealth portal

 eHealth portals help both patients and doctors deal with a range of mundane tasks such as updating patient data, making appointments and renewing prescriptions.
-Functionality varies depending on who the portal is designed for – patients, hospital staff, or doctors.
-If you plan to build a user-centered portal for patients, consider these must-have patient portal features for your project.
+Functionality varies depending on who they designed for – patients, hospital staff, or doctors.
+If you plan to build a user-centered application for patients, consider these must-have patient portal features for your project.

 Example: Medicover patient portal.